Local attorney files lawsuit to protect mothers, families from multi-state adoption scheme

 FAYETTEVILLE, Ark.
-(KNWA) — Several local Marshallese women, some on the brink of giving birth, are in crisis after an an elaborate multi-state illegal adoption scheme is busted.
+(KFTA) — Several local Marshallese women, some on the brink of giving birth, are in crisis after an an elaborate multi-state illegal adoption scheme is busted.

 Paul Petersen, an elected official and attorney, was indicted for adoption fraud in Arkansas, Arizona, and Utah.